ethereumjs/keythereum/README.md

     $ npm test

+`test/geth.js` is an integration test, which is run (along with `test/keys.js`) using:

+    $ npm run geth

-`test/geth.js` is an integration test.
-It generates 1000 random private keys, encrypts each key using a randomly-generated passphrase, dumps the encrypted key info to a JSON file, then spawns a geth instance and attempts to unlock each account using its passphrase and JSON file.
+`geth.js` generates 1000 random private keys, encrypts each key using a randomly-generated passphrase, dumps the encrypted key info to a JSON file, then spawns a geth instance and attempts to unlock each account using its passphrase and JSON file.
 The passphrases are between 1 and 100 random bytes.
 Each passphrase is tested in both hexadecimal and base-64 encodings, and with pbkdf2-sha256 and scrypt key derivation functions.

 By default, the flags passed to geth are: